alphasentaurii/alphasentaurii/_posts/2020-04-04-starskope-cyberoptic-artificial-telescope.md

 ## Future Work

 To continue this project, I'll take another approach for detecting exoplanets using computer vision to analyze images of spectographs of this same star flux data set.
-Please go to the next post [starskope-2](/datascience/2020/05/06/starskope-2-spectrograph-image-classification.html) to see how I build a `convolutional neural network` to classify stars using spectrograph images of the flux values to find transiting exoplanets.
+Please go to the next post [starskope-2](/datascience/2020/05/05/starskope-2-spectrograph-image-classification.html) to see how I build a `convolutional neural network` to classify stars using spectrograph images of the flux values to find transiting exoplanets.
 Following this, I apply the same algorithm to spectrographs of Fourier transformed data.

-In [starskope-3](/datascience/2020/06/01/starskope-3-scraping-mast-api.html) I scrape the MAST API data hosted on AWS via S3 to perform a more in-depth analysis using a physics-based machine learning model.
+To perform a more in-depth analysis using a physics-based machine learning model, I scrape the MAST API data hosted on AWS in S3 buckets and extract additional information using tools like astropy.
+Most of the heavy-lifting for this project has been consolidated into the python library [spacekit](/datascience/2020/09/09/spacekit-python-library-for-astronomical-data-science.html), the machine learning toolkit for astronomical data science.

 Additional future work following this project will be to develop my "cyberoptic artificial telescope" as a machine learning driven application that any astrophysicist can use to look at a single or collection of stars and have the model classify them according not only to exoplanet predictions, but also predict what type of star it is, and other key properties that would be of interest for astrophysical science applications.